 Cat colonies cause a host of greater problems, as well.
 Read more…

 But what, then, can we do?
 There aren’t enough foster homes for the cats in colonies but it’s something we can work toward.
 Ideally, no cat should be left to fend for itself in the wild.
-There are several programs throughout the US that offer enclosed sanctuary for cats.
-They provide food, water, and medical care.
+There are several programs throughout the US that offer enclosed sanctuary for cats that provide food, water, and medical care.
 Whenever possible, cats in these sanctuaries are socialized and adopted.
 In cases where they can’t be socialized, they are allowed free run within an enclosed area.
 These programs are, of course, more expensive and time-consuming to run than a TNR program, and people have argued that, for the same amount of money, TNR can save more cats’ lives than a sanctuary could.
 But quality of life must be considered; if a feral cat is returned to the same harsh conditions it encountered before neutering, and is left to die an agonizing death within months, can that really be considered being rescued?
-It is unrealistic to think that we can provide the level of care that sanctuary programs such as Tabby’s Place does overnight.
-These programs involve years of planning and, yes, are expensive to run.
-But we can start to move in that direction.
+One alternative is a cat safe haven that can be set up in an existing location with approximately 100 sq ft of space and access to electricity and water.
+It provides a safe haven for about 50 cats and also protects wildlife in the area.
+Here is a video of such a safe haven If you would be interested in participating in a pilot project of a cat safe haven in Minnesota, please contact us at firstname.lastname@example.org

-Individuals, too, can choose to offer enclosed sanctuary to found cats.
+Individuals, too, can help prevent cat colonies from forming or offer an enclosed sanctuary to found cats.
 MSNP has worked with many people who have reached out to small groups of stray and feral cats.
 Through patience and time, and excellent resources such as Best Friends Guide to socializing shy and fearful cats, the cats were fostered and in many cases adopted into new homes.

 Cat colonies exist because unknowing people allow their cats outside without supervision thinking they are safe.
 Unfortunately, cats may wander too far and become lost and never find their way back home.